ikluft/LongitudeTZ/README.md

 * Rust - TODO
 * others coming, code contributions accepted

+Each programming language implementation must follow the [command line interface specification](docs/cli-notes.md) so that [generalized black box testing](test/) can be performed across all the implementations.

 ## <a name="the_solar_time_zones_definition">The Solar Time Zones Definition</a>

 Though not part of the LongitudeTZ project, this graphic by [Save Standard Time](https://savestandardtime.com/) exactly depicts the natural time zones this project also wants to implement.